handsomevictor/data_science_projects_done/README.md

-Something written for fun, no copyright, do whatever you want.
+Some projects I have done.
+Mostly for kaggle or for fun, no copyright, do whatever you want.